 Is the GentleWave method better than a traditional root canal?

 There are several benefits to using the GentleWave treatment.
 First is that it increases the likelihood of success.
 The success rate of root canals is already very high, but once in a while, a root canal will fail due to reinfection of the tooth.
 Because the GentleWave technique is so effective at ridding the area of bacteria, tissue, and debris, it will make that success rate even higher.

 The GentleWave system is also less invasive3, requiring a smaller hole to be drilled.
 This preserves more of the natural tooth.
 And it causes less irritation to the gums and the affected tooth, which reduces the level of pain and discomfort experienced by patients after the procedure is over.

 It can also make the overall root canal process quicker.
 Typically, patients need to come in for two appointments to have the affected tooth cleaned and filled.
 In many cases, using the GentleWave system will limit the procedure to one appointment instead of two.

 Who is a good candidate for using the GentleWave technology?

 Most people will be able to benefit from this procedure.
 In some cases, such as when a tooth has a particularly severe infection, or when it is too close to the sinus, it might not be the best option.
-Dr. Van evaluates each patient individually to see if they are a good candidate for the procedure.
+Our doctors evaluate each patient individually to see if they are a good candidate for the procedure.

 Does this treatment hurt less than a traditional root canal process?